 We’ve found that teachers use our Native cases in many different ways.
 Listen to the voices of some of them.

-I co-teach a one credit case-based class called “Battlegrounds: Contemporary Issues in Indian Country.”
-We have been doing this course for five years with about 60 Native students in a joint course that enrolls students at Evergreen and at Grays Harbor Community College.
-We have used more than 40 Native cases over the years, and students consistently rate this as a peak learning experience.
+I taught a one credit case-based class called “Battlegrounds: Contemporary Issues in Indian Country.”
+We have been doing this course for many years with about 60 Native students in a joint course that enrolls students at Evergreen, Peninsula College, and at Grays Harbor Community College.
+We have used many Native cases over the years, and students consistently rate this as a peak learning experience.
 “Battlegrounds” has become an important feature of our program.
 Students love learning more about current issues affecting their communities and working in groups to brainstorm solutions.
 We use reflective questions at the end of each session to gauge student learning.

 Barbara Leigh Smith